AWS S3 Integration | Aayu Technologies Link Search Menu Expand Document

 • AS2/keystore [Key stores]

-• https.jks [SSL/TLS certificates and keypairs]
+• https.jks [SSL/TLS certificates and key pairs]

 • identity.jks [AS2 Station encryption/signature certificates]